bensmithett/style/README.md

 A starting point for a scalable, maintainable CSS architecture.

 - [Compass](http://compass-style.org/) with [vertical rhythm](http://compass-style.org/reference/compass/typography/vertical_rhythm/)
-- [SMACSS](http://smacss.com/) with [BEM](http://bem.info/method/)-inspired syntax for modifiers & subcomponents
+- [SMACSS](http://smacss.com/) modules with [BEM](http://bem.info/method/) syntax for modifiers & subcomponents
-- Mobile first responsive grid with [Susy](http://susy.oddbird.net/)
+- A [Susy](http://susy.oddbird.net/) mobile-first responsive grid module
 - [Normalize.css](http://necolas.github.com/normalize.css/)
-- A standalone stylesheet for old IE generated from the same Sass.
+- Standalone IE7 & IE8 stylesheets

 ## Getting started
 Assuming you have your own plans for asset compilation, you'll probably just want to drop the `stylesheets` folder into your usual stylesheets path (note the dependencies in the `Gemfile` and Compass configuration in `config.rb`).